Data is displayed for academic year: 2023./2024.

 - Explain the meaning of Q-switching and mode-locking in puls lasers.

-- Understan how the choice and characteristics of laser materials and rezonator determine the ultimate behavior of a laser.
+- Explain how the choice and characteristics of laser materials and resonator determine the ultimate behaviour of a laser.

-- Analyising the properties of laser determine possible applications.
+- Analyze the properties of laser and determine possible applications.

 - Evaluate the multi-disciplinary nature of engineering systems.

 The examples are solved during the lectures.Seminars and workshops

 Laboratory experiments are on Department of applied physics.
 Laboratory is mandatory.